Camp Merrie-Woode: The Dunns

+Robin and Frost Walker became Executive Directors of Camp Merrie-Woode in 2022, following the Dunn's retirement.
+Robin began her Merrie-Woode journey as a camper in 1989, became a Captain in 1996, and served as a cabin counselor and boating instructor for several summers.
+Frost traces his enthusiasm for the outdoors to summers as a camper at Camp High Rocks in Cedar Mountain, NC.
+A native of Greenville, SC, Frost first discovered his passion for rock climbing at camp and dedicated many years to becoming an expert level climber and outdoor adventure guide.

 Camp life and traditions

 The cabins of Camp Merrie-Woode are rustic wooden structures with screened windows and electricity.
 A typical cabin consists of four to six campers of the same age and one or two counselors.
 These cabins share two modern bathhouses located directly behind the cabin line.
 Older campers live in larger cabins with eight to ten campers, two counselors, and built-in bathrooms.

 All girls who attend Merrie-Woode wear the camp uniform.
 For the June and Main sessions, campers wear the traditional gray middie blouse, green tie, and dark green shorts.
 The uniform of the shorter August session consists of a gray Camp Merrie-Woode T-shirt and dark green shorts.

 As a result of founder Dammie Day's British heritage, the camp is built around the legend of King Arthur and his Knights of the Round Table, particularly the tale of the Knights’ search for the Holy Grail.
 Many of the buildings around the camp take their names from these legends, such as the cabin of Camelot and the gymnasium, King Arthur's Court.
 At the end of each session, the oldest campers or staff members in camp present the traditional pageant of Follow the Gleam, reenacting the search for the Holy Grail.